Dave Hancock (weightlifter)

-David 'Dave' Joseph S Hancock (1945-1993), was a male weightlifter who competed for England and Great Britain.
+David 'Dave' Joseph S Hancock (11 December 1945 – February 1993), was a male weightlifter who competed at the 1972 Summer Olympics.

-Weightlifting career
+Biography

-Hancock represented Great Britain in the 110 kg category at the 1972 Summer Olympics.
+Hancock represented England in the -110 kg heavyweight event, at the 1970 British Commonwealth Games in Edinburgh, Scotland, where he won a silver medal.

-He represented England and won a silver medal in the -110 kg Combined, at the 1970 British Commonwealth Games in Edinburgh, Scotland.
+At the 1972 Olympic Games in Munich, Hancock represented Great Britain in the 110 kg category.

-Four years later he competed again for England at the 1974 British Commonwealth Games in Christchurch, New Zealand.
+Two years later he competed again for England at the 1974 British Commonwealth Games in Christchurch, New Zealand.